kcaisley/frida/notes/jitter.md

+# Statistics

+Concerning the collection, organisation, analysis, interpretation, and presentation of data.
+The opposite of mechanistic modelling.
+Used to learn, describe, and predict the behaviour of systems after empirical data has been collected.
+Statistical or correlation studies often bypass the need for causality and focus exclusively on prediction, and not mechanistic explanations of “why?”.
+As most data is computer generated (Ninety per cent of the world's data have been generated in the last 5 years), these methods are often closely intertwined with computer algorithms.
+Permutations and combinations, allow us to work with simple discrete known populations and directly calculate probability from it.
+Random variables.
+Intersections and unions of sets.
+Multiplication rule.
+Bayes’ theorem, the central limit theorem and the law of large numbers, co-variance and correlation, and maximum likelihood estimation (MLE).
+Probability density functions and cumulative design functions

+# Understanding Jitter

 'Understanding and Characterizing Timing Jitter' - Primer by Tektronix

 * Jitter is short term variation w/ frequencies above 10 Hz, other it is called "wander"